hobratschk/ArcherApp/client/README.md

 cd into API directory and run `dotnet run` cd into client directory and run `ng serve`

+head over to localhost:4200 - add archers, create scores for archers, then view the results under 'Distance Event'

 # Client

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.18.